-In water polo, teams score goals by throwing the water polo ball into the goal of the opposite team, making sure that the ball completely crosses the goal line.
+In water polo, teams score goals by throwing the water polo ball into the opposing team's goal.
+The shot only counts as a goal if the ball completely crosses the goal line.

-Even if the ball is tipped off of the goalie, or in the goalie's hands, if the entirety of the water polo ball crosses the goal line, then it is considered a goal and one point is awarded.
+Even if the ball is tipped off of the goalie or in the goalie's hands, it is still considered a goal if the entirety of the water polo ball crosses the goal line.
 The ball is out of bounds if it goes outside or around the goal.
 The goal line extends from goal post to goal post, parallel to the crossbar at the top of the goal.
 Every goal is worth one point, whether it is a regular goal or a penalty shot.

 A penalty shot is a free shot into the goal from the 5-meter line.
 The goalie can defend the goal, but no field player may be near the shooter.
 Penalty shots are usually awarded due to the following fouls: